On the Sauna page, I said:

 It seemed important, but I could not work out what difference this made.
 The question niggled away in my brain for years.

 I knew there were people do did not mind being seen naked.
-It slowly dawned on me that not only were there these strange, semi-mythical people called 'nudists', but also ordinary people I knew and liked did not always feel the same way as me.
+It slowly dawned on me that these strange, semi-mythical people called 'nudists' were not the only ones who responded to nudity very differently to me: somehow, many ordinary people I knew and liked did not always respond as I did.
+In fact, very few 'ordinary' people responded to nudity like me.

 We don't always see the obvious, even when it stares us in the face.
-It slowly became clear that while I was always careful to remain covered up in the school changing rooms, other boys were not so careful.
+I was always careful to remain covered up in the school changing rooms, but I slowly became aware that other boys were not so careful.
 Most were happy to use the showers, and some would casually wander around naked while they dried themselves.
+Most people did not react to nudity in the same way that I did.

 Two brief scenes still stick out in my memory from this time.